DOD communications hub reports likely data breach

 The letters, dated Feb.
 11, told recipients that last May and June, “some of your personal information, including your Social Security number, may have been compromised in a data breach on a system hosted by the Defense Information Systems Agency.”

-The Department of Defense confirmed the authenticity of the letters, but declined to share information on what system was potentially breached or how many servicemembers were potentially affected.

-“While there is no evidence to suggest that any of the potentially compromised PII was misused, DISA policy requires the agency to notify individuals whose personal data may have been compromised,” DOD spokesperson Chuck Prichard said in a statement to NBC.
+The Department of Defense said about 200,000 people could potentially be affected by the breach, all of whom have affiliation with the agency.
+The breach was disclosed through a routine security check and has since been fixed, said Chuck Prichard, a DOD spokesman.
+He said there was no indication any personal information was misused.

-The letter doesn’t specify further details about what happened.
+The letters sent to service members do not provide further details about what happened.
 Three retired veterans who received the notice said they had no idea of the scope of the breach.

 “I'm an Army vet and government contractor so my info is in a lot of systems maintained by DISA,” Andy Piazza, who also posted his copy of the letter to Twitter, said in an online chat.
 “No idea the system nor the scale.”